keileenorthcutt/keileenorthcutt.github.io/projects/superscalar.md

 labels:
   - Bluespec
   - Computer Architecture
-summary: ""
+summary: "Making up a simple, single-scalar processor faster."
 ---

 For my final project with a partner for Constructive Computer Architecture, I helped build upon the existing single-scalar processor infrastructure we were given to implement a more efficient cache and a superscalar system.
-We worked to run our design on an Field-Programmable Gate Array (FPGA), but were unable to do so under the time constraints of our project.
+We worked to run our design on a Field-Programmable Gate Array (FPGA), but were unable to do so under the time constraints of our project.